 “Piece of advice,” the woman said.
 “Stay out of court.
 You’re going to lose tens, if not hundreds of thousands of dollars in this process if you can’t mediate.”

 Tamsen’s legs felt heavy.
 She did not have access to that kind of money.
 She recalled an article she’d read on Goop about an online divorce service started by a powerhouse female Hollywood divorce lawyer.
-It’s Over Easy touted an uncomplicated divorce for as little as $750.
+It’s Over Easy touted an uncomplicated divorce for as little as $9 per month.
 Tamsen knew Victor would be amenable to the price—but would he ever be willing to entertain such a civilized way to split?
 Who was she kidding?
 There was no way.

 A nurse pushing an empty wheelchair stopped and put her hand on Tamsen’s shoulder.